Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Routing/OfflineRouting/README.md

 ## How to use the sample

-Click near a road to add a stop to the route.
-A red graphic will show the position of the stop.
+Click near a road to start adding a stop to the route, click again to place it on the map.
+A number graphic will show its order in the route.
 After adding at least 2 stops, a route will display.
-Use the combo box in the top left corner to choose between the travel modes "Fastest" and "Shortest" (how the route is optimized).
+Choose "Fastest" or "Shortest" to control how the route is optimized.
 To move a stop, click on the graphic, and while continuing to press on the graphic, move the mouse to reposition.
 Release the mouse to set the new position.
 The route will update on-the-fly while moving stops.
 The green box marks the boundary of the route geodatabase.

 ## How it works